Water Storage-How Much Do You Really Need

 Final Word

 Thanks again for being prepared for the unexpected.
-Please get your water storage to the level you feel necessary so you won’t have to stand in line at the store or wait for the government or another group to hand out cases of water.
+Please get your water storage to the level you feel necessary so you won’t have to stand in line at the store or wait for the government through agencies like the Federal Emergency Management Agency (FEMA) or another group to hand out cases of water.

-I’d suggest you try a variety of options outlined above to see which water storage containers work best for you and your family.
-We are so used to being able just to turn the water faucet on and off.
+I suggest you try the options outlined above to see which water storage containers work best for you and your family.
+We’re so used to being able to turn the water faucet on and off.
 Please think again.
 Remember that this post is a good starting point for storing water and using water containers.
+If you have other ideas, please make a comment below so I can pass the information on to my readers for consideration.
 May God bless this world, Linda

 Food Storage In A Small Home